API Reference

 Reconstruct hologram using HoloParams and extract and unwrap phase.

-This part of the code is to correct for the phase drift in the holograms due to the biprism drift with time.
+This corrects for the phase drift in the holograms due to the biprism drift with time.
 Since we are dealing with the phase of the image which wraps from -pi to pi a simple scalar correction of the phase doesnt work as the phase wraps around the phase axis.
 So the options for a solution would be either iterative solution which is computationally heavy or an eigenvalue solution which is implemented here.

 We start with a stack of holograms acquired using Holoworks or stack acquisition and this function returns a phase corrected complex image and optionally a stack of the phase corrected complex images before averaging.